 Creative Flooring Transition Design Techniques for Modern Interiors

-Patterns such as herringbone, chevron or hexagon tiles define zones through geometry rather than material change, adding visual interest without overcomplication.
+Patterns like herringbone, chevron, or hexagon tiles define zones by geometry rather than material changes.
+They add visual interest without complexity.

 Soft, flowing transition lines replace rigid straight edges, creating a more organic spatial experience.
 This approach works particularly well in contemporary and fluid layouts.